gitandre/INF3708-Software-Project-Management/past_paper_2022_oct/ai_answers_and_explanations_2022_oct.md

     Payback Period Calculation

 ---

----
-# Question 3 Answers
+# Question 3 - Questions and Answers

 #### 3.1 Why would you consider Net Present Value (NPV) over net profit as one of the primary methods for projecting financial viability of a project?
 (3 marks)